Skip to main content

 Regulon

-A regulon is a collection of genes or operons that are regulated by the same regulatory protein, allowing coordinated expression in response to environmental changes.
+A regulon is a collection of genes or operons that are regulated by the same regulatory protein, allowing for coordinated expression in response to environmental changes.
 This concept is crucial for understanding how cells can efficiently respond to stimuli by activating or repressing multiple genes simultaneously, often leading to a unified physiological response.

 Light-Producing Regulatory Circuit